Lynne Brown’s longtime lover scored lucrative oil tenders

 The conversation was recorded.
 Wa Afrika intends opening a case with the police.

-• Read the full story on the on the Sunday Times website
+• Read the full story on the Sunday Times website